 Main Street Cinema

-The old-fashioned movie house has been showing Steamboat Willie, the first Mickey Mouse cartoon and the first animated short to include synchronized sound, for years.
-In fact, I believe the cartoon has been playing since at the theater since Disneyland first opened, which is probably some kind of a record.
+The old-fashioned movie house has been showing Steamboat Willie, the first Mickey Mouse cartoon and the first animated short to include synchronized sound, for years (along with other vintage cartoons shows on six screens).
+In fact, I believe the cartoon has been playing since the theater since Disneyland first opened, which is probably some kind of a record.

 It's one of the most well-known and beloved Disneyland rides.
 The pun-filled patter of the Jungle Cruise skippers is a big part of its charm.
 The animated figures are fairly primitive compared to Disney's more sophisticated animatronic figures, but they also help make the attraction endearing.